snollygolly/open-cave/README.md

 # Open Cave

-A minimalist SFCave-style side-scrolling game built with PixiJS and Vite.
+A minimalist SFCave-style side-scrolling game built with PixiJS and Vite

 ## How to Run